What is Contribution Margin —Should You Be Tracking It?

-It’s no secret at Omnitail we don’t necessarily follow the standard agency metrics – like ROAS and A/S. In fact, it’s right in our name: We’re “The Profit-Driven Marketing Agency.”
-New clients are often surprised to find, though, that the monthly reports they receive don’t contain any metrics labeled “profit.”
-Instead, they’re built around two other industry metrics: contribution, and contribution margin.
-As we onboard and work with these clients, we’re often asked, “What are contribution and contribution margin?”
+New customers are often surprised to find, though, that the monthly reports they receive don’t contain any metrics labeled as “profit.”
+Instead, our reporting is built around two other industry metrics: contribution and contribution margin.
+As we onboard and work with these customers, we’re often asked, “What is contribution margin?” and “How do you calculate contribution margin?”

 What is Contribution?

-Of your $1,000 in revenue from paid ads, you’ll keep $350 as profit, or as contribution to overall operating profit.
-We use this metric, along with contribution margin, to drive our bidding strategy and make other decisions about a given account’s management.
+Of your $1,000 in revenue from paid ads, you’ll keep $350 as profit, or contribution to your overall operating profit.
+We use this metric, along with contribution margin, to drive our bidding strategy and make other management decisions about a given account.

 What is Contribution Margin?